All Is Forgiven (film): Plot

-Victor (Paul Blain), is a Frenchman living in Austria with his wife, Annette, and their six-year-old daughter Pamela.
+Victor (Paul Blain) is a Frenchman living in Austria with his wife Annette and their six-year-old daughter Pamela.
 Victor is aimless, working infrequently as a teacher and a writer.
 He begins to use drugs and drink at night.
-Eventually Annette moves to Paris hoping it will cure Victor of his depression but his drug use becomes more frequent and he becomes abusive.
+Annette moves to Paris hoping it will cure Victor's depression, but his drug use becomes more frequent and he becomes abusive.

-After separating from Annette, Victor begins an affair with Gisèle, a fellow drug-addict.
-When she overdoses he is finally inspired to seek treatment.
-While visiting Victor in rehab Annette reveals that she cannot forgive him and that she is taking Pamela with her to Caracas and asks him to never contact her again.
+After they separate, Victor begins an affair with Gisèle, who is also addicted to drugs.
+When she overdoses he is inspired to seek treatment.
+While visiting Victor in rehab, Annette tells him she cannot forgive him and that she is taking Pamela with her to Caracas; she asks him to never contact her again.

 Eleven years later Pamela receives a message from her paternal aunt, Martine.
-Against her mother's wishes she contacts her and learns her father never left Paris and her mother has blocked all attempts at communication between him and Pamela.
+Against her mother's wishes she responds to the message, and learns her father never left Paris and her mother has been blocking all attempts at communication between him and Pamela.

 The two are able to meet a handful of times before Pamela goes on vacation.
 However, before she can return, Victor dies abruptly.

-His last letter to her contains several poems, including one in German which Pamela later translates for her friend that is on loss and rebirth.
+His last letter to her contains several poems, including one in German about loss and rebirth which Pamela later translates for her friend.